GLOBAL MARKETS-Stocks fly after U.S. data, Fed official cools on rate hike

 By Sinead Carew

-NEW YORK, Aug 27 (Reuters) - Stock markets around the world rallied on Thursday and crude oil rebounded sharply after strong U.S. economic data and hints from a U.S. Federal Reserve policymaker that a September interest rate hike was unlikely.
+NEW YORK, Aug 27 (Reuters) - Stock markets around the world rallied on Thursday, helped by strong U.S. economic data and after a U.S. Federal Reserve policymaker hinted Wednesday that a September interest rate hike was unlikely.

-All three major U.S. indexes were up almost 2 percent and increased appetite for risk sent government bond prices and the Japanese yen down while the dollar advanced.
+All three major U.S. indexes were up more than 1 percent and increased appetite for risk also lifted crude oil prices, while the price of government bonds and the Japanese yen fell.

+“The bounce in Wall Street and stabilization in Asia are causing the market to rally back,” said Clairinvest fund manager Ion-Marc Valahu.
+“My short-term indicators are telling me that we hit a bottom in the market earlier this week.”

 Annual U.S. gross domestic product growth was revised to 3.7 percent from the 2.3 percent rate reported last month and last week’s jobless claims fell more than expected.